Skip to main content

 • “Runs great on Steam Deck.”

-• “I also own this game on Switch, where it runs great!”
+• “I also own this game on the Switch, where it runs great!”

-• “I remember when the FPS was awful and the co-op was super buggy.”
+• “I remember when the FPS was awful and the co-op mode was extremely buggy.”

 • monetization

-• “Astral Ascent also scratches a very particular itch for me; both the progression and the environment's theming make me feel like I get to experience endgame raid/bossing party content in a classic lite MMO like MapleStory or RuneScape, without the hundreds of days of grinding (and paying for microtransactions or subscriptions) first.”
+• “Astral Ascent scratches a very particular itch for me.
+Both the progression and the environment's theming make me feel like I get to experience endgame raid/bossing party content in a classic lite MMO like MapleStory or RuneScape, without the hundreds of days of grinding (and paying for microtransactions or subscriptions) first.”

 Skip Critic Reviews